Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 1. Stropping - Running the blade's edge up and down a strop (typically a piece of leather) before you shave helps keep it sharp.

-2. Honing - Every one or two months, you want to hone the blade's edge, which involves sharpening the blade against a stone.
+2. Honing—You should hone the blade's edge every one or two months, which involves sharpening the blade against a stone.

 Don't be intimidated by the sharpening process.
-Not only is it fun, but it can make your instrument last for decades.
+It's fun and can make your instrument last for decades.

-If you are buying something less premium, it will likely take a lot of work on a set of stones and a strop to get it "shave ready".
-You can also check the manufacturers warranty.
+If you buy something less premium, it will likely take a lot of work on a set of stones and a strop to get it "shave ready".
+You can also check the manufacturer's warranty.
 All the brands we work with guarantee the shave readiness of the straight razor.

-You want to create a good smooth shaving surface for the closest shave.
-Shaving soaps are the best way to do that with a high-quality and clean shaving brush such as badger hair brushes.
-If vegan friendly is your personal preference opt for a synthetic shaving brush.
-Use strong, moisturizing, soaps that lather well or a high quality shaving cream.
+A: You want to create a smooth shaving surface for the closest shave.
+Shaving soaps are the best way to do that with a high-quality and clean shaving brush, such as a badger hair brush.
+If vegan-friendly is your personal preference, opt for a synthetic shaving brush.
+Use strong, moisturizing soaps that lather well or a high-quality shaving cream.

 Don’t use the same shaving cream as you did with your cartridge razor.
 A straight razor works a little differently.
 It’s one blade and it pushes instead of pulls.
 You need more powerful creams that moisturize and soften the hair.
 Don't forget to map your face after applying the lather.
 This will help you keep track of your shaving direction.